mattslyons/MeasEval/README.md

 MeasEval is a new entity and semantic relation extraction task focused on finding counts and measurements, attributes of these quantities, and additional information including measured entities, properties, and measurement contexts.

-For more details and to participate, head over to our CodaLab pages:
+For more details and to participate, head over to the competition's CodaLab pages:
 [https://competitions.codalab.org/competitions/25770](https://competitions.codalab.org/competitions/25770)

 ### Summary